-3.5 Alerts
+Alerts 3.5

 The buzzer sounds for equipment errors and is accompanied by a flashing indication at the bottom of the screen.
 Press the ENT/ACK key to silence the buzzer and acknowledge the alert.
 If there are multiple alerts, each alert must be acknowledged individually.
 The indication at the bottom of the screen remains until the alert cause is removed or rectified.
+Alert ID and alert messages differ according to the alert mode set during the installation.
+Refer to "ALERTS, IDS, MEANINGS AND MEASURES" on page AP-7 about the alerts shown in each alert mode.

-To see which alert(s) has been violated, display the [ALERT] log as shown in the procedure below.
+To see which alert(s) has been violated, display the [ALERT] list as shown in the procedure below.

-1. Press the DISP key to show the [ALERT] log.
+1. Press the DISP key or long press MENU/ESC key to show the [ALERT] log.